moka-guys/dnanexus_happy/Readme.md

 Parameters:
 1. Output files prefix (required)
 2. Output folder (optional)
-3. Indication if truth set is NA12878 (default = False)
+3. Indication if additional stratification for NA12878 samples should be performed (default = False)
-    * If truth set is NA12878, additional stratification of results is performed and output in extended.csv file
+    * If truth set is NA12878, additional stratification of results can be performed and output in extended.csv file
+    * *HOWEVER* the instance type will need to be upgraded to have at least 7GB of RAM, and the app will take significantly longer to run

 Note:
 * The BED file names must not contain spaces or characters such as + and -